sdharren/Financial-Hub/README.md

 [FinScope](https://financial-hub.herokuapp.com)

 # Currency Client Requirement
-- FinScope supports these currencies GBP,USD,JPY,EUR,INR,NOK,AUD,CAD,CHF,CNH
+- FinScope supports 33 currencies and if linked accounts or transactions are made in currencies that are not supported they are filtered out of the application.
+If a client only has the unsupported currencies for accounts and transactions then nothing will be displayed to the user
 - Stocks data is to represented in USD
 - Transactions are to be represented in GBP
 - Currency pie chart for banks formats a proportioned pie chart for all different currencies present in all linked accounts using GBP as the uniform currency for conversion and proportioning